-Re-purposing is the best thing to do with used appliances.
+Repurposing is the best thing to do with used appliances.
 There are endless possibilities of creative ways to use your old and broken appliances.
-Some of my favourite ideas for old refrigerators include:
+Some of my favorite ideas for old refrigerators include:

 - Turn it into a pellet smoker